 (sound of meeting)

 Reporter: Monday night at a Denver Public Schools board meeting, district officials painted a cheerier picture.
-They said the number of out-of school suspensions in the district has dropped 38% in two years.
+They said the number of out-of school suspensions in the district has dropped 38 percent in two years.
 Expulsions have been cut in half.
 Assistant Superintendent Antwan Wilson:

 Antwan Wilson: Our schools are safe.
 Our students are in school and doing what they’re supposed to do the majority of the time.